TurkeyMcMac/thread_pool/README.md

 ## Usage
 To instantiate a pool of threads, use `ThreadPool::new(number_of_threads)`.
-To give it something to compute, use `assign(Box::new(move some_function))`.
-The pool will automatically distribute work between all available threads.
-`join_all()` joins all  of a pool's threads after waiting for them to finish their current jobs, consuming the pool in the process.
+To give it something to compute, use `assign(some_function)`.
+The pool will automatically distribute work between all available threads. `join_all()` joins all of a pool's threads after waiting for them to finish their current jobs, consuming the pool in the process.

 #### Example
 ```